 For $7 USD a night we stayed at D’Allegre, a wooden guest house that rose above the ocean on stilts.
-Each night the sun set over the ocean from our patio and we couldn’t help but feel we were underpaying for our accommodation.
+Each night the sunset over the ocean from our patio and we couldn’t help but feel we were underpaying for our accommodation.

-On our first night we still had a few hours of sun, which was seemingly begging us to take off on a short adventure.
-The guest house owner suggested we visit Mainit Hot Spring in Malabuyoc, a 15 minute bus ride away.
+On our first night, we still had a few hours of sun, which was seemingly begging us to take off on a short adventure.
+The guest house owner suggested we visit Mainit Hot Spring in Malabuyoc, a 15-minute bus ride away.

 The Hot Springs were steaming.
-So hot we could hardly sit in some of the springs which ranged from 38-42 degrees celsius.
+So hot we could hardly sit in some of the springs which ranged from 38-42 degrees Celsius.
 Set in a rainforest just beyond a local village we could feel this was just the beginning of an amazing trip.

-Our next adventure began at 3:30am the next morning.
+Our next adventure began at 3:30 am the next morning.
 Jorden and I crammed onto the back of a motorbike with our expert driver.
 An hour cruise in the dark through the mountains and a complete loss of feeling in my butt had us arriving at the base of Osmena Peak in Guadalupe.
 The Peak is known for having amazing panoramic views across jagged cliff lines and the ocean.
-We were told it would be best for sunrise and we were left speechless by the scene from the summit of the short 20 minute trek.
+We were told it would be best for sunrise and we were left speechless by the scene from the summit of the short 20-minute trek.

 One of the nights we ventured 1km down the road looking for a restaurant.
 We had a great chicken adobo before wandering into a collection of tents.
-What we had just stumbled upon was a outdoor, makeshift casino.
+What we had just stumbled upon was an outdoor, makeshift casino.
 The game was fairly simple.
 Three ping pong balls were dropped into a funnel and they dropped down onto a game board, which had six even sections.
 Each sector was a card number.
 If the ping pong ball didn’t land on your card you lost.
 If one ping pong ball landed on your card you doubled up.
 If two landed on your square you tripled and three quadrupled.
-For example if I laid down $2 and two ping pong balls landed on my card, I received my $2 back and $4 profit.
+For example, if I laid down $2 and two ping pong balls landed on my card, I received my $2 back and $4 profit.
 We ended up walking away with $20 US each and felt nervous walking home but we strolled home uninterrupted with our winnings exploding out of our wallets.

 While still staying in Alegria we visited a town just north called Kawasan.
 Famous for the spectacularly blue Kawasan Falls.
 We planned to do a canyoneering adventure from Alegria to Kawasan that cost about $25 USD.
-After a few communication breakdowns with tour agents we were finally taken to a village in the jungle where locals had a community discussion for about twenty minutes over who would be our guides.
-In the end four young guys in jeans and flip flops took the lead and we began our canyoneering adventure.
+After a few communication breakdowns with tour agents, we were finally taken to a village in the jungle where locals had a community discussion for about twenty minutes over who would be our guides.
+In the end, four young guys in jeans and flip flops took the lead and we began our canyoneering adventure.

 This was definitely a highlight of the Philippines backpacking trip.
 The adventure began by jumping into the vibrant blue water of the river.
 From that point on we floated, jumped and climbed our way down the river.
 All the time guided brilliantly by our expert local guides.
 The highest jumps were 50ft but they were optional.
 The highest jump that everybody had to make to continue the course was only about 10-15 feet.